Skip to content

 I’ve heard a fair amount about ‘blanding’ recently – a term used to describe many new social-first and direct-to-consumer brands that have a kind of visual sameness about them.

 It’s true that there’s often a recognisable thread that runs through many of these brands – pastel colours, a minimal design, often a very simple logo and lots of negative space.
-Examples include Estrid, the Swedish razor subscription company, Hims, which makes healthcare products for men, and Mylo, a fertility tracking brand.
+Examples include Harry’s the razor subscription company, Hims, which makes healthcare products, and Mylo, a fertility tracking brand.
 But really, there are hundreds of brands that have emerged in the last few years with a similar style.

 Is it really fair to describe them as ‘blands’?

 While there’s a similar aesthetic to many of these brands, I’m not convinced they’re as homogenous as it’s sometimes made out.
-Clean, simple design is of the moment and many so-called blands have their own take on the style, whether it’s with really gorgeous typography (I love Estrid’s little curvy logo), innovative packaging, or product photography that gives you a little thrill.
+Clean, simple design is of the moment and many so-called blands have their own take on the style, whether it’s with really gorgeous typography, fun illustrations, innovative packaging, or product photography that gives you a little thrill.
 Recess, who make adaptogenic canned drinks, have an amazing website experience with lots of unexpected touches.
 So a product or company might have a minimal brand design, but surprise you in other ways.

 Recess’ website is full of surprising animations and visuals